 Building Blocks: Scarves

-Designed by Courtney Kelley, this #KWBuildingBlocks pattern is designed to be one of the only scarf patterns you’ll ever need!
+This #KWBuildingBlocks design is one of the only scarf patterns you’ll ever need!
 Laid out a little differently than our other Kelbourne Woolens designs, this pattern is a little more word-heavy and breaks down some of the intermediate-level techniques in order to make the knitting easy and enjoyable.
-The hope is that you not only learn something along the way, you end up with a fabulous scarf - or scarves - as well!
+The hope is that you not only learn something along the way, you end up with a fabulous scarf – or scarves – as well!

 Check your gauge and adjust needle size(s) accordingly if necessary.